maxricodecastro/technical-shop/UserInputFlow.md

 - Catalog facets are loaded (all valid colors, materials, etc.)
 - System prompt is built with available filter options
 - Conversation history is included for context
-- Groq LLM generates a response
+- Groq LLM generates a response with extracted price values (minPrice/maxPrice)
 - Response is validated with Zod
+- Extracted prices are applied to product filtering

 ---